SliverySky/MarioLevelRepairer/README.md

 2. run "render.py" to visualize the repair process. "space" to stop playing.
 When you  stop playing, you can use "left arrow" and "right arrow" to control.
 3. run "draw_graph.py" to draw the graph from repair results.
 4. run "evaluate.py" to see how many true(wrong) tiles was changed to true(wrong) tiles after repair.
+5. when you start a new repair, you can run "clear.py" to clear the old result.